Laughing Rooster Eats

 Baking spray makes cake baking in fancy pans much more successful.
 No need to worry about getting shortening in every nook and cranny and getting a perfect dusting of flour.

-Make sure you use baking spray NOT cooking spray.
+Make sure you use baking spray NOT cooking spray so your pan doesn't get a gross film on it.

 Storage of Lemon Jello Cake